Question: "What is a grid-tie solar system?"

 So I am 100+25 or 125 kw-hrs per day.

-(Note the order of magnitude difference - hurting a few tons of steel down the road takes a lot of energy...)
+(Note the order of magnitude difference - hurtling a few tons of steel down the road takes a lot of energy...)

 Here's some solar #s (I am going to use "m2" for sq meter)

 A rule-of-thumb puts about 1000 watts per m2 of incident solar radiation.
 With efficiency issues, etc. you get 100 W / m2 of "obtainable" energy.
+Note this is a very conservative estimate in terms of efficiency of the panels, but you also have to average in cloudy days, actual location, shading, etc. Using absolute ratings rarely meshes with real world use.
 The rule-of-thumb in the solar industry is 5 hours per day, so 1 m2 gets about 500W-hrs per day, or 0.5 kw-hr.

 10 m2 yields 5 kw-hr

 100 m2 yields 50 kw-hr